Hawaii 3 Day Big Island Itinerary + Tips

 Snorkeling and Diving

-The Big Island has a lot of amazing spots for those who love snorkeling and diving.
+The Big Island has a lot of amazing spots for those who would love to go snorkeling or diving while in Hawaii.
 You can go on your own or as part of a tour:

 - Kealakekua Bay 2.5-Hour Afternoon Snorkel Tour